dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. The most promising feature of the blockchain technology is to facilitate peer to peer transactions across various industries.
    1. The Value of Bitcoin Isn’t What Most People Think It Is.
 Bitcoin itself does not hold any value.
 The value in bitcoin is provided by the miners.
 No miners = no Bitcoin value.
 So to invest in Bitcoin, you should really be familiar with the state of Bitcoin mining, and what sorts of challenges and risks it might face.
    1. World is $233 Trillion In Debt.
 There needs to be a financial reset.
 Debt as cash is dangerous.
-1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
-   1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
-   1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.
-   1. Third great force of history with which Bitcoin is conspicuously aligned is the dramatic surge in scepticism of – even scorn for – established political authority.
-Faith in traditional political parties and even in traditional representative democracy itself is evaporating at an alarming rate.
-   1. Ultimately, Bitcoin price will will ultimately be determined by its usefulness, its future use cases.
    1. Bitcoin is and remains a key facilitator for cybercrime.
    1. Blockchain bridges a very important gap, that of trust.
    1. Blockchain: A "See through equity"?